Support The Redemptive Life Foundation in obtaining Jason Ortega's freedom

 Jason was diagnosed by three separate state psychologists, on three seperate commitments to the D.Y.F.S. as having a number of mental and emotional health issues: (ADHD) Attention Deficit Hyperactivity Disorder, impulsive, disregard for social norms, rarely considered the consequences of his actions, unmet dependancy needs, underlying feeling of insecurity and inadequacy, and easily led by others with an undeveloped mind, which predicted his future response to the circumstances he was faced with at his most critical juncture.
 The psychologists all recommended he receive treatment prior to his release from the custody of D.Y.F.S., yet he never received any.
 So it's no surprise that he was incapable of appreciating that his actions would lead him to prison with a life sentence.
 He was a mixed-up teenager with mental and emotional health issues, no real guidance, assistance, or concept of what real life was about.

 During the twenty-one years he's been incarcerated, Jason has made a total amendment of life.
-He gave his life to Jesus Christ shortly after his incarceration, participated in numerous treatment programs, received a certification in computer systems technology, obtained a degree in theology, became a licensed minister involved in ministering God's love and word to the men he's incarcerated with, and serves as a ministry leader and bible study teacher.
+He gave his life to Jesus Christ shortly after his incarceration, participated in numerous treatment programs, received a certification in computer systems technology, obtained a degree in Christian Theology, became a licensed minister involved in ministering God's love and word to the men he's incarcerated with, and serves as a ministry leader and bible study teacher.
 He's even strived to make a difference in the lives of others by participating in our study and candidly revealing his whole thought process at the most critical juncture of his juvenile life.

 Jason understood that many adult offenders like himself began their criminal behavior when they were just juveniles, and that we were seeking to learn what preventive measures we could implement to keep other juveniles from following in his footsteps and making unwise decisions.
 So his insights into the flaws of the juvenile justice system and how he was directly impacted by it from age 10 to 18, as well as identifying the struggles and barriers he faced in transitioning to adulthood, and the holistic solutions he offered up, are significant due to his perspective.